Multi-agency cocoa platform for Latin America and the Caribbean “Cacoa 2030-2050”

 • Instituto Dominicano de Investigaciones Agropecuarias y Forestales (IDIAF) - República Dominicana

-• RIKOLTO - Bélgica
+• RIKOLTO (RIKOLTO) - Bélgica

 • Fine Chocolate Industry Association (FCIA) - Estados Unidos